ImperialCollegeLondon/acoustics-db/README.md

 An administrator interface provides access to underlying tables of sites, deployments, taxa and the like and exposes some admin tasks.

+## Deployment

+Although this system has been designed around the particular case of the SAFE Project, the software and hardware used to record, collate and make the audio publically available (see [http://acoustics.safeproject.net](http://acoustics.safeproject.net)) is all open source.
+This repository has a [deployment notes](deployment_notes.md) page describing how to duplicate the system and modify it for a new project.

 ## API

 There are a number of different JSON services exposed in the code (see `controllers/default.py` for details) but there are two key services used to drive the public website.